GeonRyoung/GeonRyoung/README.md

 ### 👋Introduction
 I majored in Computer Scinece in Yeungnam University(2022.03~).<br>
 I lived in Korea <br>
-I want to be game developer
+I want to be game client developer

 <br>